Last updated: June 20, 2026

 What to do if you are denied, delayed, or ignored

 If your health plan denies the pump, ask for the reason in writing.
-Ask whether the denial is about timing, missing paperwork, supplier network, medical need, or the pump type.
+Ask whether the denial is about timing, missing paperwork, supplier network, medical need, or pump type.
 Then ask your provider to correct the order if needed.

 If your plan will not identify a supplier, ask for a supervisor and a case reference number.
 For Medicaid managed care problems, you can also call HHSC benefits help.
 For private insurance, ask your plan how to file an appeal or grievance.